peter-murray/node-hue-api/README.md

 // --------------------------
 // Using a promise
-hue.registerUser(hostname, newUserName, userDescription)
+hue.registerUser(hostname, userDescription)
     .then(displayUserResult)
     .fail(displayError)
     .done();

 // --------------------------
-// Using a callback (with default description and auto generated username) hue.createUser(hostname, null, null, function(err, user) {
+// Using a callback (with default description and auto generated username) hue.createUser(hostname, function(err, user) {
 	if (err) throw err;
 	displayUserResult(user);
 });
 ```

-If the username value passed in to register a new user is ``null`` or ``undefined`` then the Hue Bridge will create a
-new user with a generated username.
-It is suggested to allow the bridge to generate this for you automatically.

-The description for the user account is also optional, if you do nto provide one, then the default of "Node.js API" will be set.
+The description for the user account is optional, if you do nto provide one, then the default of "Node.js API" will be set.

 There is a convenience method, if you have a existing user account when you register a new user, that will programmatically
 press the link button for you.
 See the details for the function ``pressLinkButton()`` for more details.